Postgraduate Course

 Develop your creative practice alongside an inspiring group of writers.
 Further your literary abilities and create a full-length manuscript.

 If you have already completed a taught master's degree, the Master of Fine Arts in Creative Writing could be the next step for you, allowing you to pursue a project that you are passionate about.
-The academic team will work closely with you to develop your writing.
-You will approach projects in ways that best suit your individual learning style while you work towards an original and engaging manuscript.
+The academic team will work closely with you to develop your writing, and you will approach projects in ways that best suit your individual learning style while you work towards an original and engaging manuscript.

 York campus